 Wouldn’t these look just beautiful for a wedding shower ore reception?
 Make them for a baby shower is coordinated colors to match the theme.
 Toss a few on to the Christmas cookie platter for a fun pop of color and flavor!
 There are so many molds out there, that I’m sure you’ll find one that is perfect for you!

 - granulated sugar for coating

-- Beat the cream cheese with a paddle attachment until smooth.
+- In a stand mixer, beat the cream cheese with a paddle attachment until smooth.
 Turn the mixer off and add the powdered sugar.
 Drape a towel over the mixer and hold at the edges then turn the mixer on to the lowest setting.
 The towel will help keep the sugar INSIDE the mixer and not all over you and your counter.
 Add the extract and beat until combined.

-- If using the molds, measure out a ½ teaspoon, roll smooth in your palms, then roll it in the granulated sugar.
-Press into the mold.
-Make 16 white roses.
+- If using the molds, measure out a 1/2 teaspoon, roll smooth in your palms, then roll it in the granulated sugar.
+Press into the rose mold.
+Make 15 white roses.
 Flip the mold over and start another batch.

 - Leave the roses alone for the night.
 Cover them and place them in the fridge until ready to serve.

 - I found that I liked them best right out of the fridge.
-They were more minty cold, verses more cream cheesy warm.
+They were more minty cold, versus more cream cheesy warm.